theprojectsomething/cvms/README.md

-# A private document server for your CV
+# CVMS: A private website for your CV

-A simple, private document server, designed for sharing access to sensitive things with a group (like a CV with a prospective employer).
+A simple, private website for your CV - designed for managing sensitive documents, links and downloads and sharing access with small groups of people.
 Built in modern javascript.
-Intended for deployment to modern serverless environments.
+Intended for deployment to serverless environments.

 ## Features